jpmessaging/CollectExchangeInfo/README.md

 After you download the ps1 file, make sure to "Unblock":

 1. Right-click the ps1 file and click [Property]
-2. In the [General] tab, if you see "This file came from another computer and might be blocked to help protect this computer], check [Unblock]
+2. In the [General] tab, if you see "This file came from another computer and might be blocked to help protect this computer", check [Unblock]